 A few weeks ago, after I posted Lemon Almond Poppyseed Cake, I am coming to the realization that people WANT easy, easy, easy.
-Did you notice I made a new category - Seriously Simple?
 You would not believe how many people sent emails, called or stopped me at church, the gym, school or grocery store to say how much they loved Lemon Almond Poppyseed cake.
 Hmmm.
 REALLY?
 Because, if Marge had not asked me to post it, I never would have.
-I mean, I love it, and it's a great cake, but I thought it was one of those recipes everyone has.
-Guess not.
+I mean, I love it, and it’s a great cake, but I thought it was one of those recipes everyone has.
+Guess not…

-Kind of like this one.
+Kind of like this recipe for Miss Daisy’s Chocolate Cake aka Texas Sheet Cake.
 I made this a few weeks ago, for a big family dinner so there would be a- slam dunk kid friendly dessert.
 At that gathering, we only had two other desserts planned.
 Being food freaks, we always try to have at least three desserts at every dinner.
-Sick, I know.

 Miss Daisy's Chocolate Cake

 - 1/2 teaspoons salt